DevExpress-Examples/vcl-smartpaste-example/README.md

 ### Grid Control

 1. Switch to the **Grid** tab within the sample app.
-2. Select and copy any text line within the memo editor.
+2. Copy any text line from the memo editor.
 3. Move focus to the target grid record or switch to **Append** mode.
 4. Right-click the grid's pop-up menu and select the **Smart Paste** option.